goeiebook/creativelab/README.md

 Pretty-printing the contents of 'boardStates' reveals a JSON data structure, with nomenclature suggesting animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page.

 The 'shapes' key is where the important details are.
 Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
-This is quite exciting.
+This is exciting.
 Perhaps there is a way to create an animation using tools other than those provided by the site.

 ```javascript
 {